systems-rg/systems-rg.github.io/wss23.md

 ## About
 We are excited to host the second winter systems school during 4-8 December 2023 at CSE, IIT Delhi.
-We will study classic and contemporary topics in program analysis and optimization: , taught by [Sorav Bansal](https://sorav.compiler.ai) and [Kumar Madhukar](https://kumarmadhukar.github.io).
+We will study classic and contemporary topics in program analysis and optimization, taught by [Sorav Bansal](https://sorav.compiler.ai) and [Kumar Madhukar](https://kumarmadhukar.github.io).

 ## Logistics